Does Myanmar soldiers' murder confession prove Rohingya genocide? | DW | 15.09.2020

 Canadian Foreign Minister Francois-Philippe Champagne, and his Dutch counterpart Stef Blok, have said in a joint statement the two nations were acting on obligations under the Genocide Convention "to prevent the crime of genocide and hold those responsible to account."

 "This is a great development.
-Both countries are setting an important example of how governments can stand on the right side of history," Matthew Smith, co-founder of Fortify Rights, told DW, adding more countries should follow.
+Both countries are setting an important example of how governments can stand on the right side of history," said Smith, adding that more countries should follow.

 "For years, people told Rohingya and us that it would be impossible to get perpetrators to The Hague, and now it has happened," he said.
 "We won't quit until these atrocities end."